-Copies of the government response will be placed in the Libraries of the House immediately following publication.
+The consultations will close on Friday 18 June 2010.
+Copies of the consultations will be placed in the Libraries of House.